AndroidTestBugReport/ReCDroid/README.md

 <step id="6"><currentClass>3</currentClass><subId>1</subId>...</step>
 ```

 There are 6 steps for ReCDroid to trigger a bug.
 CurrentClass here is a page in android app.
 The detailed information of a papge can be found in the record.xml file with (CurrentClass in run.xml)=(ID in record.xml).
-I am apologize for the name disunion.
+I apologize for the name disunion.
 It will be updated in the next version.
-Every papge has some UI components, so the subID is the compontent ID in this page.
-The detailed information of UI compoents can also be found in the record.xml with (subID in run.xml)=(runableID in record.xml).
+Every page has some UI components, so the subID is the compontent ID in this page.
+The detailed information of UI components can also be found in the record.xml with (subID in run.xml)=(runableID in record.xml).
 After subID, there are some detailed parameters as "..." to help tester knowing how to active this step.

 ### (3)Quick start example project
-You needs 5 steps to run this project on your computer.
+You need 5 steps to run this project on your computer.

 (1) Install android environment.